Zamani Mbatha: Career

-2017–2023: Career beginnings, The Black Door and Isitha: The Enermy
+2017–2023: Career beginnings, The Black Door and Isitha: The Enemy

 Mbatha was inspired by his big sister Nomzamo Mbatha in acting and media industry.
 He made his first television debut in Mzansi Magic television Isithembiso playing the lead role of Zamani.
 He received his first nomination in his career for Rising Star at the DStv Mzansi Viewers' Choice Awards.
 In 2020, he bagged the starring role of Puleng Ndlovu in e.tv drama series Rhythm City.
 In 2021, he portrayed the lead role of Benny in Isiphindiselo.

 In 2022, Mbatha he worked in Black Brain production by Mandla N. He also played the lead role of Khaya Sokhulu in e.tv telenovela The Black Door, and the telenovela changed into Isitha: The Enemy but the same cast for season 2 of The Black Door.
 He also played the lead role of Siya in a Netflix series The Brave Ones.
-He was feautured in GQ magazine cover and named the Best Dressed Men.
+He was featured in GQ magazine cover and named the Best Dressed Men.
 In late 2023, he quite from the show Isitha.